-Applications now being accepted for 2015 Fellowship program.
-Apply now.
+May 2014 Applications are now closed for 2015 Fellowship program.

 July 2013 We're pleased to announce that Pearline Teo, SSB Fellow from 2012, has agreed to lead the curriculum work at the SSB center in Singapore.
 This will include the management of the Biodesign course that is offered at NUS, NTU and Duke NUS Medical schools.

 June 2013 The SSB Special Lecture will feature distinguished guest speaker, Mr. William A. Hawkins, III.
 Mr William Hawkins is current CEO Immucor Inc. He served as Chairman and CEO of Medtronic (NYSE) from 2007 to 2011, one of the world’s largest and most innovative medical technology companies.
 And prior to that, he served as President and COO of Medtronic from 2004 to 2008.

 May 2013 Our Singapore faculty and alumni fellows have created a device to preserve vascular access for hemodialysis.
 Two Singapore patents have been filed and Exploit Technologies Ltd is awarding SSB a S$1.5M grant to further the project.